 The researchers tested a couple of different methods for credit card debt reduction:

-- Dispersing payments equally across every debt account each month.
+- Dispersing payments equally across every credit card each month.

 - Concentrating as high a payment as possible on one account at a time.

 A debtor’s sense of progress, according to the study, is based on their perception.
-They measure their personal success not by the size of the repayment or how little money is left on a debt, but “what portion of the balance they succeed in paying off.”
+They measure their personal success not by the size of the repayment or how little money is left on a debt.
+Rather, by “what portion of the balance they succeed in paying off.”
 And let’s face it: it’s a lot easier to pay off half of a $1,000 debt than half of a $10,000 debt.

 So emotional gratification and continuous encouragement aside, what is the best method of paying down debt?

 Let’s say you’re a self-motivated and rational human being, a veritable cold-hearted logic machine.
 You won’t need to trick yourself into following through on debt reduction—you’ll just do it.
 You won’t need the early sense of victory that comes with paying down the smallest debt first.
 Instead, you’ll do the math and tackle the debt that will save you the most money when it’s eliminated.

 This is called the Avalanche Method.